Girls' Generation (2011 album)

-Girls' Generation is the self-titled debut Japanese album and third overall by South Korean girl group Girls' Generation, released by Nayutawave Records and Universal Music Japan on June 1, 2011.
+Girls' Generation is the debut Japanese album and third overall by South Korean girl group Girls' Generation, released by Nayutawave Records and Universal Music Japan on June 1, 2011.
 A repackaged edition of the album, The Boys, was released on December 28, 2011.

+Girls' Generation experienced commercial success in Japan, peaking at number one on the Oricon album chart and was ranked the fifth best-selling album in the country during 2011.
 To promote the album, Girls' Generation embarked on their first Japan concert tour, The First Japan Arena Tour.
-Furthermore, the album is also ranked 18th on Spin magazine's Top 20 Pop Albums of 2011, and makes Girls' Generation the highest selling album and the highest annually ranked album achieved so far by a Korean group in Oricon history.
+Furthermore, the album ranked 18th on Spin magazine's list of the Top 20 Pop Albums of 2011.

 With the aid of their repackaged album, the album has officially shipped over 1 million copies as of January 11, 2012.
 As of June 2012, the album has been "Million"-certified by the Recording Industry Association of Japan (RIAJ), making the group the second Korean artist and first Korean group to earn this achievement in Japan since Korean labelmate BoA's Best of Soul in 2005.
+According to Oricon, Girls' Generation has sold a total of 871,000 copies in the country.

 Background and release

 After releasing three singles in the Japanese market, including "Genie", "Gee", and "Mr. Taxi/Run Devil Run", Girls' Generation released their first Japanese studio album Girls' Generation on June 1, 2011.
 A music video for the track "Bad Girl" was released on August 11.
 Other tracks in the album, "Mr. Taxi" and "Let It Rain", were used as the background music for various versions of Girls' Generation's CF with Lipton Tea.
 Girls' Generation became the highest earning foreign artist in Japan for the first half of 2011.

 On December 28, the group released a repackaged version of the album, Re:package Album "Girls' Generation" ~The Boys~.
 It includes a Japanese version of their international hit "The Boys", and remixed versions of "The Great Escape", "Bad Girl", "Mr.Taxi", and a new song "Time Machine".
 A music video for "Time Machine" was released on March 13, 2012.